 Healthy parenting helps fulfill the child’s basic emotional needs and helps him learn responsibility and the tools he’ll need to cope with the real world.

 While for the most part parents are doing the best they can with the tools and knowledge they have, living in a society that rewards narcissism and self-absorption, parents are challenged beyond their capabilities.

-How To Avoid Raising Entitled And Overindulged Child?
+How to NOT Raise a Narcissist?
+Avoid Raising Entitled And Overindulged Child

 #1.
 Don’t Invest More In An Outcome Than Your Child Does